corespring/cs-builder/README.md

 * command line docs
 * deployment working - app working
 * slug tidy up
-* any commit_hash can make a build
+* any commit_hash can make a build (checkout a new folder for the hash if it isn't HEAD - toss if after?)
 * concurrent builds - fail if process already in place